 A piece of history will soon come back to life in Big Spring, with a little modern twist.
 According to Bill Cole, Hotel Settles director of operations, construction is moving along and a â€śsoftâ€ť opening is set for August.

 For 30 years, Hotel Settles â€” which shut its doors in 1982 â€” has been closed to the public, but by the end of this year, the majestic building will again be reopened.
 The Healthy Woman Advisory Council had the privilege Wednesday afternoon of having the first â€śofficialâ€ť meeting in the hotel.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today:

-â¢ BRODIE LEE DUNN, 32, of 1706 Young St., was arrested Wednesday on a charge of public intoxication.
+â€˘ ANDREA DENISE ALENDER, 40, of 1615 Cardinal St., was arrested on charge of public intoxication.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

 â€˘ GLEN WILLARD OVERTON, 60, of 3908 Parkway Rd., was arrested Tuesday on a charge of driving while intoxicated.

 â€˘ XAVIER GARCIA MOYA, 37, of 2605 Dow, was arrested Tuesday on a charge of driving while license suspended/invalid with a previous conviction.